Newborn Kangaroo Carry Tutorial

 Step 5.
 Pull that wrap end across your back.
 Holding onto just the top rail (edge) of the wrap ensures that the wrap will lay flat on your back instead of getting twisted.

 Step 6.
-Bring the end of the wrap around your hip to the front where you can hold it under baby’s bottom.
+Bring the end of the wrap around your hip to the front.
+Hold it under baby’s bottom.
 Repeat with the other wrap end.

 Step 7.
-Tighten the rail (edge) of the wrap that scoops up under baby’s bottom by pulling on the top rail (edge) as it comes across your back (the bottom edge became the top edge when you did the shoulder flips).
-Carefully tighten all along the width from both sides of the wrap until the wrap around your baby is snug and secure.
+Tighten the rail (edge) of the wrap that scoops up under baby’s bottom.
+You do this by pulling on the top rail (edge) as it comes across your back.
+(The bottom edge became the top edge when you did the shoulder flips).
+Carefully tighten all along the width from both sides of the wrap.
+Do so until the wrap around your baby is snug and secure.

 Step 8.
-Tighten the top rail (edge of the wrap) by pulling the slack out from the outside rail at the shoulder and then switch hands and pull on the bottom edge of the wrap where it comes around your opposite hip.
+Tighten the top rail (edge of the wrap) by pulling the slack out from the outside rail at the shoulder.
+Switch hands and pull on the bottom edge of the wrap where it comes around your opposite hip.
 See the video above for a good demonstration of how to get the slack out of the carry.

 Step 9.
-After tightening the wrap around baby snugly, tie the two ends in a double knot under baby’s bottom.
+Tightening the wrap around baby snugly.
+Then tie the two ends in a double knot under baby’s bottom.

-The cross on your back should be wide and flat (not twisted) for the most comfort and best weight distribution.
+The cross on your back should be wide and flat (not twisted).
+This will provide the most comfort and best weight distribution.